milebza/poll-app/README.md

 A simple poll application

 File structure and configurations automatically created using vue-cli.
-Before you start you'll need Node.js and its package manager (npm).
+Before you start you'll need the latest version of Node.js and its package manager (npm).
 You can download it [here](https://nodejs.org/en/).

 ## Getting started